Shloka-Patel/Experiment---12/README.md

 Visual Studio Code

 #### Theory
+Constructors: <br>
-Constructors -> A constructor is a member functoin of a class that has the same name as teh class name. <br>
+A constructor is a member functoin of a class that has the same name as the class name. <br>
 It helps to initialize the object of a class. <br>
-It is called whenever an instance of the class is created. <br>
+It is called whenever an instance of the class is created. <br> Constructors are mostly declared inthe pulic section of the class though it can be declared  in the private section of the class. <br>
+Constructors can be overloaed. <br>
+They can be defined inside or outside the class declaration.<br> They are classified into three types - (1) Default Constructor, (2) Parameterized Constructor and (3) Copy Constructor. <br>

+Destructors: <br>
+A destructor is also a specialmember function like a constructor.
+Destructor destroys the class objects created by the constructor. <br>
+Destructor has the same name as their class name preceded by a tilde (~) symbol. <br> It is not possible to define more than one destructor. <br> Destructor cannot be overloaded. <br>
+Destructor neither requires any argument nor returns any value. <br> It is automatically called when an object goes out of scope. <br> Destructor release memory space occupied by the objects created by the constructor.
+Objectsaredestroyedc in the reverse  of an object creation. <br>

 #### Code

 (A) <br>